w3plan/jsdump/doc/document.md

 }
 ```

-## Dump a function
+## Dumps a function

-A function is a JavaScript object, supposing jsFunct is the function which should be processed, key is a property name to jsFunct, and baseFunct is another function object, the propertis of entries object from jsFunct would be:
+A function is a JavaScript object, supposing jsFunct is the function which should be processed, key is a property name to jsFunct, and baseFunct is another function object, the propertis of entries object from jsFunct and baseFunct would be:

 *  ownEntries
     An array of entries that stored the information from jsFunct.key or Object.defineProperty(jsFunct, key, descriptor).